ChrstphrHll/npc_gen/students/Noam Shields.md

 ---
 ### Description
 - 4th year Half-Orc Barbarian in Burk
-- straight brunette hair that's put back in a long pony tail, Blue eyes, and Pale Green skin
+- shoulder length straight dirty blonde hair that's braided, Blue eyes, and Pale Green skin
 - Is Quality and Colorless, and has Fitness as their ideal

 ### Organizations